Submission Guidelines

 • Photographs and artwork to support the article are welcome.
 These should also ideally be sent electronically, as JPEG files.

 • It is the author's responsibility to obtain permission for including/reproducing any copyrighted material.
+Along with their submission, authors should submit written permission from the copyright owner(s) for any works that they reproduce in their article, when applicable.

 • Authors are encouraged to send a short biographical paragraph, or to include a more extensive resume for paraphrasing.